Four big ideas, more great labs!

 Transition Your Current AP Biology Labs

-Scientific inquiry and reasoning are integrated in the revised AP Biology curriculum that will be implemented in 2012−2013 through a series of student-directed, inquiry-based laboratory investigations.
+Scientific inquiry and reasoning are integrated in the revised AP Biology curriculum that was implemented in 2013 through a series of student-directed, inquiry-based laboratory investigations.
 As part of the new course requirements, students must complete two inquiry labs for each Big Idea (Evolution, Energy and Communications, Genetics and Information Transfer, and Interactions).
 The good news is any labs that reinforce one of the Big Ideas can be part of the inquiry investigations!
 As you update your laboratory syllabus to align with the new AP Biology curriculum framework, don’t abandon the classic labs that you know so well.
 Re-imagine them instead!

 Preview of New Student Laboratory Kits for AP Biology

 Flinn Scientific has developed a series of 15 new advanced inquiry lab kits based on the sample investigations in the AP Biology Investigative Labs manual published by the College Board.
 All kits are available now!